liulifu/liulifu.github.io/posts/deepsite_deployment.md

 # How to build your own DeepSite

-Building your own DeepSite instance on Hugging Face Spaces and integrating a custom AI model like DeepSeek V3 involves several steps, from setting up the environment to configuring the model and handling API keys.
+>Building your own DeepSite instance on Hugging Face Spaces and integrating a custom AI model like DeepSeek V3 involves several steps, from setting up the environment to configuring the model and handling API keys.
 Below is a step-by-step guide based on available information, including how to manage API keys or alternative methods to connect DeepSite to your AI model.
 Since DeepSeek V3 is a massive model (671B parameters), running it locally or on Hugging Face may require significant resources or quantization for consumer-grade hardware.
 I'll also address how to increase usage caps and reduce limits by hosting your own instance.

----

 ### **Step-by-Step Guide to Build DeepSite with a Custom AI Model like DeepSeek V3**